Antwerpen - MHKA

 Project description

-Flanders is looking for a design team that can translate the demands of the principal into a multipurpose and efficient infrastructure and that will provide the desired institutional profile with the appropriate architectural aura.
-The principal attaches great importance to the process-readiness of the design team and expects the design to come into being in close dialogue with the principal.
+The Flemish Community is looking for a design team that can translate its requirements into a sustainable and high-performance infrastructure and provide the Future Museum of Contemporary Art (TVHK) with the appropriate architectural appearance.
+The client attaches great importance to the design team’s willingness to engage in the process and expects the design to be developed in close dialogue with the client.
+For this assignment, the Flemish Community is working with a construction team (see below).

 Project details